AdaCore/libadalang/user_manual/ada_api_tutorial.rst

 Final program
 -------------

-Put all these bit in the right order, and you should get something similar to the following program:
+Put all these bits in the right order, and you should get something similar to the following program:

 .. code-block:: ada